 Mr. Eppen's experience with operations management has been valuable as the Company has evolved from a collection of small businesses to a unified network with a significant fleet of containers and a large drayage network.
 Mr. Eppen's attention to detail and familiarity with financial matters make him an effective Chair of our Audit Committee.
-Until February 2007, Mr. Eppen served as a Director of Landauer, Inc. and has used this experience to help the Board identify and implement best practices.
+Until February 2007, Mr. Eppen served as a Director of Landauer, Inc. Mr. Eppen has used his vast experience to help the Board identify and implement best practices.
 Mr. Eppen brings a wealth of both academic and business experience to his service as a Director.

-Charles R. Reaves 71
+Charles R. Reaves